e1miran/Now-Playing-Serato/README.md

 * __Server Path__ - Directory to store the webserver files.
 If
 the field is blank, the app will use a temporary directory.

+* __Logging Level__ - By default, __Now Playing__ will write debug logs into your Documents/NowPlaying/Logs directory.
+This option lets you control the level of logging.

+* __Reset/Cancel/Save__
+  * Reset - Switch settings back to factory defaults.
+  * Cancel - You've changed your mind and would like to go back to your previous saved settings.
+  * Save - Save these settings to activate now and use for future application launches.

 ### Local Mode

 ![Local Mode Settings](git-images/local.png?raw=true)